How do we think of time?

 It is personal to our life.
 The time of this life is all we have.
-Much will come after, but that is no longer you.
+The world will continue once your time is over, but that is no longer you.
 You will be gone.

 Thank you for your time.